Skip to content

 3. Calibrations

-It tells firmware how to operate with particular engine.
-It describe engine characteristics, sensors, valves, injectors, etc.
+It instructs the firmware on how to operate with a specific engine, describing the engine's characteristics, sensors, valves, injectors, and more.

 Commander overview